 - 1 teaspoon maple syrup or agave syrup

-- 1 pinch of salt
+- 1 pinch of salt and pepper

 If you tried this recipe or any other recipe from the blog, make sure to let me know how you liked it by rating it and leaving a comment below!
 Your feedback really matters!
 Follow me on Instragram, Pinterest and Facebook to never miss a recipe.